rordenlab/dcm2niix/README.md

 ##### MINGW BUILD

-If you use the (osbsolete) MinGW on Windows (optional -DmyDisableZLib to remove zip support)
+If you use the (osbsolete) compiler MinGW on Windows you will want to include the rare libgcc libraries with your executable so others can use it.
+Here I also demonstrate the optional "-DmyDisableZLib" to remove zip support.

  - g++ -O3 -s -DmyDisableOpenJPEG -DmyDisableZLib -I. main_console.cpp nii_dicom.cpp nifti1_io_core.cpp nii_ortho.cpp nii_dicom_batch.cpp jpg_0XC3.cpp ujpeg.cpp -o dcm2niix  -static-libgcc